-Primary Research: Galactic Evolution
+Primary Research: Galactic Feedback

 Education Research

-I am also involved in studying student motivations and participation in Massive Open Online Courses, or MOOCs.
-In particular, I am using data from three MOOCs available on Coursera covering topics
+I am using data from three MOOCs available on Coursera covering topics

 of general astronomy, astrobiology, and the history and philosophy of astronomy.
 MOOCs are quickly growing in popularity as they provide a mean for non-traditional leaners